MattMartin1919/domain_info_api/readme.md

 # Welcome to the DomainScraper!

 ## What this tool does:
-Currently this tool checks any domain for technologies being used and social media links.
+Currently this tool checks any domain for technologies being used , open page rank, dns entries, and social media links.

-WIP: Open page rank, dns entries, financial information (if available) and the vertical cassification.
+WIP: financial information (if available) and the vertical cassification.

 ## How to run:
 ### Docker: